-There were no changes to the authorised and issued share capital of the Company during the year (2012: 6 576 128 shares were issued and 331 476 457 shares were bought back).
-The authorised and issued share capital of the Company and the Group is detailed in note 15 to the annual financial statements.
+There were no changes to the authorised and issued share capital of the Company during the current and previous year.
+The authorised and issued share capital of the Company and the Group is detailed in note 14 to the annual financial statements.